 “Dufus!”
 Jason retorted.

 By the time they got to George’s it seemed to be over half full, but they saw most of the bigger tables weren’t occupied but had ‘Reserved’ placards on them.
 Marcus walked up to the counter and said something to the cashier.
-She walked into the restaurant and Marcus followed, waving so the other guys would follow him.
+She walked into where the tables were and Marcus followed, waving so the other guys would follow him.
 She led them to two of the large tables and took off the placards.

 “These are your tables, Marcus.”